 Here are three often used stand-alone CRM systems.
 Each of these are very established, require basic computer equipment you likely already have, and are not expensive either immediately, or over the longer term (many of these have a one-time cost that is the same you would pay for cloud-based services in just 6 months).

-1. Sage Act 2013 Premium – The ultimate granddaddy of all CRM systems.
+- Sage Act 2013 Premium – The ultimate granddaddy of all CRM systems.
 Act got its start in the 1980’s when the concept of a small, powerful database was used to add value to organizations looking to get a better handle on sales activities.
-Move ahead about 25 years, and you now have Act! that is still a very formidable player in the CRM marketplace.sage-act-october-2012In a nutshell, there is little that Act! doesn’t do.
+Move ahead about 25 years, and you now have Act! that is still a very formidable player in the CRM marketplace.In a nutshell, there is little that Act! doesn’t do.
 It will handle recording all types of history, controlling personalized letters, to-do’s, meetings, appointments, opportunity management, relationships manager, integrated marketing system providing email and response tracking and analysis, social networking integration, mail-merging, field-level and user security, a very large network of third-party developers who add functionality to the product (both free and paid), and finally cloud access using special access if you buy the Premium for Web versions.
 It is fully customizable, so you can create new screens, and even use smart tasks to do things automatically for you.Does it do what you get in other, more expensive cloud-based systems?
 The short answer is yes.
 Act! costs about $595 one time per computer; there are no annual fees, monthly base per user fees, and there are discounts to be had that can lower the initial cost.
 If you want to use the advanced marketing functions, there is a small monthly fee.
 Other than that, there are no other fees unless you buy support plans (some people do, some don’t).
 If you like Act, you can also get it in an online cloud-based only format for a per user/per month fee like the cloud-based products above.
 Act! does update its systems at least once per year and offers upgrade pricing.Have a lot of users?
 Act also operates also in a terminal server environment, so you can buy say, four licenses, and if you have six people who want to access the CRM, but only, on average, three simultaneously, you can save money by buying a smaller amount of licenses and add more as required.What do you need to run it?
 Just a PC with an internet connection.
 For larger groups, a server should be investigated, but it is not a requirement.

-2. Goldmine Premium – Another old-timer that has just improved over time.
+- Goldmine Premium – Another old-timer that has just improved over time.
 Many of the same features available in Act! are also available in Goldmine.Goldmine allows you to integrate your emails and contacts with Microsoft Outlook, and use Word and Excel to write letters and export results for further analysis.
-Scheduling activities with one or many contacts is simple, and keeping track of opportunities will let you know where to focus your attention.Like other systems, dashboards are used to give you a complete view of what is currently active, and what you need to do to achieve your sales goals.gold-mine-news-october-2012
+Scheduling activities with one or many contacts is simple, and keeping track of opportunities will let you know where to focus your attention.Like other systems, dashboards are used to give you a complete view of what is currently active, and what you need to do to achieve your sales goals.

 Goldmine also offers a mobile version, so you can have access to your data on the road.
 Goldmine has always been targeted at smaller ‘groups’, and although in the past you could buy a single copy, now it offers a license fee that costs around $1,695 for three users, with a greatly reduced renewal fee at end of the license term (approx. $140 per user).

-3. Maximizer CRM – The last of our old-time stalwarts, Maximizer has been providing CRM solutions for over 20 years and is a robust and capable CRM alternative.Maximizer shares the same basic capabilities of Act! and Goldmine.
-It also provides for (not that these functions are not also provided in the other products) organizational charts, lead-capture from web-based respondents, do-not-solicit options, integrated billing, customer service and support omaximizer-crm-news-october-2012ptions (not that many brokers would utilize this), group calendars, and mass editing.Maximizer has different edition level
+- Maximizer CRM – The last of our old-time stalwarts, Maximizer has been providing CRM solutions for over 20 years and is a robust and capable CRM alternative.Maximizer shares the same basic capabilities of Act! and Goldmine.
+It also provides for (not that these functions are not also provided in the other products) organizational charts, lead-capture from web-based respondents, do-not-solicit options, integrated billing, customer service and support options (not that many brokers would utilize this), group calendars, and mass editing.Maximizer has different edition level

 s for the stand-alone product and also offers a cloud-based alternative.Maximizer cost around $478 per user (for the lowest edition – you may find the next level more suitable to your needs), with steeper discounts for each additional license your purchase.
 Optional add-on’s, like the automated marketing system, cost additional.